AwalaApp/specs/rs016-powebsocket.md

 PoWebSocket allows an endpoint and its gateway to maintain a long-lived PDC over WebSockets.
 This binding is functionally equivalent to [PoSocket](rs005-posocket.md), but is based on a standard [Application Layer](https://en.wikipedia.org/wiki/Application_layer) protocol to make integration easier.

-As an internal PDC, in addition to allowing both nodes to send parcels in either direction, the endpoint can use this connection to request a certificate from its gateway in order to issue [Parcel Delivery Authorizations (PDAs)](rs002-pki.md#parcel-delivery-authorization-pda) or revoke them with [Parcel Delivery Deauthorizations (PDD)](rs002-pki.md#parcel-delivery-deauthorization-pdd).
+As a local PDC, in addition to allowing both nodes to send parcels in either direction, the endpoint can use this connection to request a certificate from its gateway in order to issue [Parcel Delivery Authorizations (PDAs)](rs002-pki.md#parcel-delivery-authorization-pda) or revoke them with [Parcel Delivery Deauthorizations (PDD)](rs002-pki.md#parcel-delivery-deauthorization-pdd).

 The messages sent over WebSockets are serialized with [Protocol Buffers](https://developers.google.com/protocol-buffers/).